kelveden/streamfire/README.md

 regular expression internally; so feel free to use regular expressions.)
 When a match occurs the body of the matching message will be sent as a notification to the underlying OS.
 (This is done by pushing the message via [node-growl](https://github.com/visionmedia/node-growl) so see the documentation for that if you are not getting alerts.)
+ * The `locale` field is used to format dates in the room output.
+(Defaults to "en-GB" if not specified.)
  * The `rooms` field allows specification of room aliases so that you can enter the alias rather than the room id at the command line
  (e.g. `streamfire join myroom` instead of `streamfire join 1234`.)